djaus2/Soft-ata/README.md

 ## Latest
 - See **Repository Status** below.
+  - Added 2  Displays and 2 Console test app
-  - Adding Displays Adafruit Neopixle8 works.
+    -  Adafruit Neopixle8
-    - Added ``SoftataLib.Display.Neopixel``` static class with specific Misc Cmds.
-Full app test.
-  - Main defines moved to softata.h
-    - Can easiliy switch btw RPI Pico W defaults and Grove Pico Shield in header
-    - More refactoring of this. softata.h has more overall properties.
+    -  Grove LCD RGB Backlight (LCD1602)
+    - For Displays there is a Misc command with various sub commands

   - Grove API as above